mila-iqia/atari-representation-learning/README.md

 **Note:** In our experiments, we use additional preprocessing for Atari environments mainly following Minh et. al, 2014.
 See [aari/envs.py](aari/envs.py) for more info!

-If you want the raw RAM annotations, check out [aari/ram_annotations.py](aari/ram_annotations.py) Also if don't use gym and want to get labels from ram use:
+If you want the raw RAM annotations, check out [aari/ram_annotations.py](aari/ram_annotations.py)

+If don't use gym and want to get labels from ram use:
 ```python
 from aari.wrapper import ram2label
 ```